 Our Emergency Response Team, formed in late February 2020 to address the COVID-19 crisis, continues to meet regularly to make decisions about how to best serve our communities while doing all we can to ensure the safety of everyone in our market.
 Of course, we wouldn’t be able to do any of it without the people who work in our markets every day – they’re the heart and soul of our company and we are profoundly grateful for their extraordinary efforts.

-On this page we share what we’re doing to minimize the spread of COVID-19, care for our people and other actions we’ve taken in response to the pandemic.
+On this page, we share what we’re doing to minimize the spread of COVID-19, care for our people and other actions we’ve taken in response to the pandemic.
 We’ll continue to make changes and post updates as needed.
-You can also follow our markets on Facebook for developments.
+You can also follow your market on Facebook for developments.

 - No groups: We ask that our customers come to the market with as few people as possible to minimize crowding.

 - Samples and cooking demos: Suspended until further notice.

 - Utensils, Testers and Cups: We continue to swap out plastic utensils where they’re offered with individually wrapped plastic utensils.
 “Testers” for makeup or other Health & Beauty products that are applied onto, or close to, the face, remain suspended for now.
 In addition, we’re still not filling reusable coffee cups in our espresso shops on Bainbridge Island and in Poulsbo.

 - Catering: Our wedding cake services are up and available.

 - Market Fresh Party Platters: Check with your market to see if these catering specialties are again available.
 This may vary by market and product availability (our Central Market in Mill Creek will not be offering these until its remodel is completed in mid-2021).

 - Plexiglass: We’ve installed plexiglass shields at our check stands since customers and checkers aren’t able to remain six feet apart.